appleboy/gin-jwt/README.md

 PROVIDED: `LogoutHandler`

-This is a provided function to be called on any logout endpoint, which will clear any cookies if `SendCookie` is set, and then call `LogoutResponse`.
+This is a provided function to be called on any logout endpoint.
+The handler performs the following actions:

+1. Extracts JWT claims to make them available in `LogoutResponse` (for logging/auditing)
+2. Attempts to revoke the refresh token from the server-side store if provided
+3. Clears authentication cookies if `SendCookie` is enabled:
+   - **Access Token Cookie**: Named according to `CookieName`
+   - **Refresh Token Cookie**: Named according to `RefreshTokenCookieName`
+4. Calls `LogoutResponse` to return the response

+The logout handler tries to extract the refresh token from multiple sources (cookie, form, query, JSON body) to ensure it can be properly revoked.

 OPTIONAL: `LogoutResponse`

 This function is called after logout processing is complete.
 It should return the appropriate HTTP response to indicate logout success or failure.
 Since logout doesn't generate new tokens, this function only receives the gin context.
+You can access JWT claims and user identity via `jwt.ExtractClaims(c)` and `c.Get(identityKey)` for logging or auditing purposes.

 Signature: `func(c *gin.Context)`